pixel

 Statute of Limitations

 In Georgia, the statute of limitations for filing a lawsuit related to a car accident is two years from the date of the accident.
 This time limit applies to claims involving personal injury or property damage, including the loss of value to your vehicle.
 Failing to file within this period can prevent you from recovering any compensation.
-However, if the claim is solely against your own insurance under an uninsured motorist policy, the time limit may extend depending on your policy terms.
+However, if the claim is solely against your own coverage under an uninsured motorist policy, the time limit may extend depending on your policy terms.

-Pursuing Compensation through Insurance
+Pursuing Compensation Through Insurance Claims

-Before considering a lawsuit, you should first address your insurance claim.
+Before considering a lawsuit, you should first address your claim.
 If the at-fault driver’s insurance offers a settlement, you may want to evaluate it carefully.
-If the offer does not cover your damages, you can negotiate or potentially file a claim against your own insurance policy, especially if you have collision coverage.
+If the offer does not cover your damages, you can negotiate or potentially file a claim against your own policy, especially if you have collision coverage.

 Filing a Lawsuit